 In this way they become physically implicated in the work.
 The lecture

-will not only present facts and ideas but make use of a strong affective
+not only presents facts and ideas but make use of a strong affective

 dimension.
-The workshop will explore the aesthetic and sensory properties
+The workshop explores the aesthetic and sensory properties

 of the SCOBY in a hands-on session that will get wet and messy.

-A strong focus in the performance will be on the smell and the substance
+A strong focus in the performance is on the smell and the substance

 in relation to our bodies, both inside and out.
 At the end participants

-will get a sample to take home, where they can continue to grow
+get a sample to take home, where they can continue to grow it on

 Lynch (CA/DE), a performance artist working with organisms,